vegawidget/altair/CONTRIBUTING.md

 Strategies for roxygen and pkgdown?

-### Git branch strategy
+### Please roxygenize as a part of your pull-request, however, please do not commit your changes to pkgdown.
+I will do that following a merging the PR.
+(Let's see how that works) Git branch strategy

 One of the motivations is to make our lives as developers, and as users, easier by restricting what types of Altair versions will be supported on which types of git branches.

-We should first define "type of Altair version" and "supported"
+We should first define "type of Altair version" and "supported".

 There are three types of Altair versions: